 If you’ve caught the fish, you’ll first need to gut it.
-If you buy it from a fishmonger, ask them to fillet them for you and skip this step altogether.
+If you buy it from a fishmonger, ask them to fillet them for you and you can skip this step altogether.

 Turn the fish over and locate the small vent hole towards the back of the mackerel.

-Slip the tip of a sharp knife into the hole, and with the blade pointing forward, slice up to open up the abdomen.
+Slip the tip of a sharp knife into the hole, and with the blade pointing forward, slice towards the head to open up the abdomen.

-Hook your finger into the cavity and remove the intestines.
+Hook your finger into the cavity and remove the intestines and all internal organs.